 - 1. In-service courses for credit will address themselves to specific needs of the SPS and be relevant to the employee's present or planned future responsibilities. - 2.
 Professional development courses shall be made available at no cost except for material and transportation fees connected with participation in the course. - 3.
 All material, tuition or transportation fees for college extension courses shall be paid by the employee. - 4.
 Courses shall be offered in a variety of geographical locations whenever possible. - 5.
-Courses shall be offered at times which are as convenient as possible for the majority of those employees participating whenever feasible including first aid, CPR and AED trainings.
-Trainings should not occur on SAEOP job-a-like days. - 6.
+Courses shall be offered at times which are as convenient as possible for the majority of those employees participating whenever feasible. - 6.
 In an effort to effectively teach all students and work with all staff and parents, the SPS, on an ongoing basis, will offer appropriate training in working with special needs students; working with difficult people; and working in an inclusion model.
 The joint district/SEA special education best practices working group will determine what professional development should be offered to ensure a successful working environment with students.
-Special education instructional assistants can be required to participate in trainings adapted for their students' needs. - 7.
-Employees shall be included in site based and department training on a Racial Equity Analysis Tool.
+Special education instructional assistants can be required to participate in trainings adapted for their students' needs.